sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/3670 - draft-file-types.md

 | OCR'd text (not direct-text extraction) | ✅ | ✅ | ❌ | ✅ | ✅ |

-1. Methods that require rendering an image of a page include pixel-based methods, such as Box, Checkbox, Nearest Checkbox, and Signature methods, [multimodal](doc:query-group#parameters) LLM-based methods, and image coordinates returned by the Document Range method.
+1. Methods that require rendering an image include pixel-based methods, such as Box, Checkbox, Nearest Checkbox, and Signature methods, [multimodal](doc:query-group#parameters) LLM-based methods, and image coordinates returned by the Document Range method.

 2. All [OCR](doc:ocr) settings are inapplicable for this file type.